officelifehq/docs/docs/documentation/manage/employee-management.md

 #### Adding a new rate

-To add a new rate, simply click on the big Add rate button at the top.
+To add a new rate,  click on the big Add rate button at the top.

 ![](./img/employee_contract_rate_add.png)